This post may contain affiliate links. Please read our disclosure policy.

 - Cut the citrus into slices between the membranes and then cut into smaller chunks.

-- Mix with the red onions, cilantro and garlic and set aside.
+- Mix with the red onions, cilantro, and garlic and set aside.
 I like doing this first to allow the flavors to infuse well while I prepare the salmon.
-You can set in the fridge or at room temperature.
+You can set it in the fridge or at room temperature.

 How do you grill salmon

 - Pat the salmon dry really well and season with salt and pepper.
 If you’re working with frozen fish, make sure it’s thawed and dried completely.

 - Place salmon on an oiled grill or grill pan that’s been preheated to medium-high skin side down, making sure to keep space between them.

 - Allow the salmon to cook on the skin side first without touching it or trying to move it.
 It will self-release when it’s ready.
 And that’s when you can flip it and cook until your desired doneness

 - When you remove the salmon fillet from the grill, let it rest for a few minutes.
 It will keep cooking for a few minutes after you take it off the grill.